Nikhilesh0231/Mikon-Business-React-App-fully-Responsive/README.md

 #
-This App is fully responsive over different sizes as well concept of nesting css is used and use of animation properties of for better UI interactivity makes this app amazing.
+This App is fully responsive over different sizes as well as concept of nesting css is used and use of animation properties for better UI interactivity makes this app amazing.

 # Getting Started with Create React App